asankar04/React_Password_Generator/README.md

+#Follow the steps below to initialize a React app, in order to get the password generator website working

 # Getting Started with Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts